 63 "Supra-legal" authority is a term the author defines as a jurisdictional authority over two nation states or subdivisions of government.
 For example, the United States federal government has "supra-legal" authority over often-contested jurisdictions of its member states.
-Since there is in reality no supra-legal authority between nation maybe even survive with that kind of reputation.
+Since there is in reality no supra-legal authority between nation states unless they agree to it by treaty and then honor their commitment, international water disputes are by nature convoluted and at times, seem to be doomed to decades of confrontation.